HOL-Theorem-Prover/HOL/doc/next-release.md

     theorems.
 2. When proving `f IN measurable a b`, some proof branches regarding σ-algebras no longer exists (thus the related proof scripts must be eliminated).

+*   The `Definition` syntax when a `Termination` argument has been provided, and the underlying `TotalDefn.tDefine` function now won’t make schematic definitions unless they have been explicitly allowed.
+    (With the `Definition` syntax, this is done by using the `schematic` attribute.)
+    This brings this flavour of definition into line with the others, where the presence of extra free variables on the RHS of a definition’s equation is usually flagged as an error.

 * * * * *

 <div class="footer">